“Hey, when you wanted to leave,” my Contracts Manager asked me at the closure stage of my previous project. “One month!” I replied.

 Question-37: What is the difference between different Primavera Scheduling Programmes?

-Answer: There are few other programmes but we will discuss below three as these are mainly used for scheduling
+Answer: There are few other programs but we will discuss below three as these are mainly used for scheduling

 Now, Primavera Contractor is the least costly and hence not have much features like Enterprise and Admin menus are not available.
 It is limited to 2000 activities only.
 No Microsoft Project XML file support, No Resource Roles, No Enterprise Project Structure (EPS) and it is installed only as standalone.
 Still, it is a great and powerful application.
 The interface is as of Primavera P6 Professional.
 A person that uses Primavera P6 Professional can handle it with ease.